CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/batch-traceability/overview.md

 ### Prerequisites

-Ensure that ProcessForce and the CompuTec License Server are properly installed and configured.
+Ensure that CompuTec ProcessForce and the CompuTec License Server are properly installed and configured.
 For guidance, refer to the [overview](https://learn.computec.one/docs/processforce/administrator-guide/licensing/license-server/overview).

 ### CompuTec AppEngine and Plug-in Installation and Configuration

 - For CompuTec AppEngine installation please follow this link: [Installation](../../administrators-guide/installation.md)
 - For Plug-in installation please follow this link: [Configuration and Administration](../../administrators-guide/configuration-and-administration/overview.md).

-### ProcessForce
+### CompuTec ProcessForce

-Optionally, you can call the Serialization plug-in directly from within ProcessForce:
+Optionally, you can call the Serialization plug-in directly from within CompuTec ProcessForce:

 ![Batch Traceability 360](./media/overview/batch-traceability-360.png)